 meta elements in the HTML page for declaring language is not recommended.

 Content-Language in HTTP and in

-meta elements see HTTP and meta for language information.
+meta elements and language information.

 Just for good measure, and for the sake of thoroughness, it is perhaps worth mentioning a few other points that are not relevant to this discussion.

 Firstly, it is not possible to declare the language of text using CSS.